-The current projection model does not allow for non-concessional contributions to be made.
-If you are interested in gauging the approximate effect of additional contributions then you can increase the additional concessional contributions.
+The current projection model does not allow for regular non-concessional contributions to be made over the entire working life.
+If you are interested in gauging the effect of additional regular contributions then you can use the option for additional large payments.
+Before retirement, these payments are assumed to be used for non-concessional contributions, up to the limit, then invested in nonsuperannuation assets.
+Funds from sources such as inheritances are treated the same way.
+After retirement, inflows like this are assumed to be invested in non-superannuation assets.

-We assume the amount paid is the same each year, apart from the rise in inflation.
+We assume the amount paid is the same each year, if more than one year's flow is expected, apart from the rise in inflation.